ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Single_Locality_Entry.md

 - [ ] Add specific locality
 - [ ] Change locality name to "NMMNH:Paleo:L-#"
 - [ ] If applicable, enter accession number into locality remarks
-- [ ] if lat/long or UTM coordinates are provided, replace the county-level coordinates of the public locality with those given.
+- [ ] Enter lat/long.
+If the locality has UTM coordinates, convert them.
 - [ ] Add maximum error distance and units (15 meters for GPS)
 - [ ] In georeference source record original coordinate and methods used to convert or georeference
 - Click "Save Edits"